A new matrix representation of the Maxwell equations based on the Riemann-Silberstein-Weber vector for a linear inhomogeneous medium: Applications

 with

 Discarding the terms $\sim 1/n^3$, we can take

 This leads to the scalar wave equation

-which is the basis for the scalar wave optics.
-To go beyond the scalar optics and understand the propagation of electromagnetic vector waves in an inhomogeneous medium, including the polarization, one has to study the time evolution equation in Equation (\ref{Hamiltonian}) which can be integrated to give

-The analogy with quantum mechanics should help study this equation using suitable techniques depending on the nature of variation of $n$ and $\eta$.
+the basis of the Helmholtz scalar wave optics.
+To go beyond the scalar wave optics and understand the propagation of electromagnetic vector waves in an inhomogeneous medium, including polarization, one has to study the time evolution in Eq. (\ref{Hamiltonian}) taking into account the spatial variations in $n$ and $\eta$.
+The analogy with quantum mechanics should help study this equation using suitable techniques.